Palaces > St Bartholomew's Church on the Königssee

 83471 Schönau am Königssee

-The opening hours of St Bartholomew's Church can be reached via boat from Schönau; the opening hours depend on the timetable of the ferry service.
+St Bartholomew's Church can be reached via boat from Schönau; the opening hours depend on the timetable of the ferry service.

 Only folding wheelchairs can be accommodated on the boats; one step at the chapel entrance; toilet available for the disabled